-The next best thing is Connected GPS.
-This is a fancy term meaning the device on your wrist can piggy-back on your smartphone’s GPS signal.
+Connected GPS is a fancy term meaning the device on your wrist can piggy-back on your iOS or Android devices GPS signal.
 The benefit of this is that your outdoor exercise stats will be more accurate, plus you get a map of the workout in the Fitbit smartphone app.

 Those of us that have a watch with built-in GPS know that it can be very difficult at times to secure a connection.
 The same applies to Connected GPS – yes, the dreaded ‘Connecting…’ message!

 Of course, the Bluetooth on your smartphone needs to be switched on in order for it to communicate with the device on your wrist.
-You can check whether this is the case by going into the Bluetooth settings on your phone.
+You can check whether this is the case by going into the Bluetooth settings on your iPhone or Android phone.

 Ideally, you want to wait until the signal is established before you start your exercise.
 Otherwise the step count will be used to estimate distance instead of GPS, and your workout data will be less accurate.